 - Make HST units from two sandwiched squares -- perfect for scrap quilts but I use it for identical units, too.

 - Many commercial solutions exist, too, including special rotary rulers and pre-marked fabrics.

 As a quilter, you will always need to handle bias edges -- there's no way to avoid it unless you sew with only square and rectangular shapes.
-But when theres a method that helps you sew stable patchwork, I recommend that you use it
+But when there is a method that helps you sew stable patchwork, use it